 42mm x 22mm

-It has been noted by other collectors, that Scottish sagenitic agates occur rarely, and generally without distinction.
-In my experience, this is true for the most part.
-Sagenitic agates are encountered at Ferryden and at Scurdie Ness, at Usan and at Lunan, but the best are found further north.
-These only occasionally reach the quality of their brethren at locations further south in Fife and in Perthshire.
-Tantalizingly, I have encountered very large sagenitic agates at Lunan and at Usan, but so far these have mainly comprised of examples so highly weathered that the pattern has been lost almost completely.
-There is one notable exception shown in the second page of Lunan galleries.
+It has been noted by other collectors, that Scottish zeolitic agates occur rarely, and generally without distinction.
+In my experience, this isn't accurate.
+Agates of the type are encountered at Ferryden and at Scurdie Ness, at Usan and at Lunan.
+Examples do occasionally reach the quality of their brethren at locations further south in Fife and in Perthshire.
+Tantalisingly, I have encountered very large zeolitic agates at Lunan and at Usan, but so far these have mainly comprised of examples so highly weathered that the pattern has been lost almost completely.
+There is one notable exception shown in the second page of the Lunan galleries.